THE CREAMERYBeaver, UT

 BUTTER PECAN & COCONUT CASTAWAY ICE CREAM

 I told myself I was going to go with something different this time.
 But then my taste buds reminded me about how much they love butter pecan and the taste buds won.
 I got the butter pecan for my bottom scoop (so it was the last favor I had).
-For my second scoop i landed on the Coconut Castaway.
+For my second scoop, I landed on the Coconut Castaway.
 Almond Joys are one of my favorite treats so the Coconut Castaway sounded fantastic.
-It is coconut ice cream with a coconut cream swirl, chocolate chunks and almond pieces.
+It is coconut ice cream with a coconut cream swirl, chocolate chunks, and almond pieces.
 Yum!
-It my be my new favorite.
+It is my be my new favorite.
 So, so yummy – at least yummy if you like coconut like I do.

-And, I do wish they had a sorbet or something available to those who really can’t have dairy.
-I get it, the store is owned by dairy farmers.
-But not everyone in our party can have dairy.
+I do wish they had a sorbet or something available to those who really can’t have dairy.
+I get it.
+The store is owned by dairy farmers.
+But not everyone in our family can have dairy.

 Pick Up Some Gifts for Yourself or Someone Else

 You can grab a quick meal at the Creamery Kitchen where they highlight their locally made cheeses.
 I haven’t done that yet.
 But someday I want to try the Mac and Cheese or the deep-fried cheese curds.